davebdev/project01/README.md

 ## TO DO

-- give user number of options left
 - Difficulty setting:
     - word lengths higher
     - no hints
     - no additional words after word has been completed
-- Get points for shorter word, but steal points if won on longer word
 - Instructions appear at beginning

 ### Bugs to fix